gurjaapp/Kyrsai/README.md

 Kyrsai - Shellcode Injector

-Kyrsai is a powerful shellcode injector designed to inject dll's into target processes.
+Kyrsai is a shellcode injector designed to inject dll's into target processes.

-Please dont be a idiot and try to bipas EAc or Vanguard!!)))11.
+Im basing it off crow's maldev video series so this is in no way perfect but still pretty cool